ED-IP/Milestone-4-project/README.md

 ### Known Bugs

-- Sometimes is not posible to click in the options for the dropdown menu "My account" when a logged user is in the home page
+- Sometimes is not posible to click in the options for the dropdown menu "My account" when a logged user is in the home page (I suspect is because a toast is an "invisible" on top of the menu option)

 ## Deployment